thanos-io/thanos/docs/components/tools.md

 Subcommands:
   tools bucket verify [<flags>]
-    Verify all blocks in the bucket against specified issues
+    Verify all blocks in the bucket against specified issues.
+NOTE: Depending on issue this might take time and will need downloading all specified blocks to disk.

   tools bucket ls [<flags>]
     List all blocks in the bucket